Nissan Pulsar: Asia

+Australasia

 The Australian market Pulsar N12 series arrived in October 1982.
 Offered as a five-door hatchback, 1.3-liter TC and 1.5-liter TS specifications featured.
 These early cars were manufactured in Japan.
 May 1983 saw the debut of an update to the Australian range.
 Now produced locally, the update heralded minor trim changes, suspension and steering revisions and new seats.
 Specification levels were overhauled with the Pulsar E opening up the range with its 1.3-liter engine, followed by the 1.5-liter GL and GX.
 In October 1983 the sedan body was introduced in GL and GX guises (1.5-liter).
 A turbocharged Pulsar ET five-door arrived in April 1984, sharing its engine and trim with the EXA.
 It was only available with a five-speed manual.
 The ET also had alloy wheels, a modified suspension and various aerodynamic improvements.
 The engine was imported fully built from Japan, which placed a limit on how many ETs could be built without falling afoul of laws on local content.

 The next update came in August 1984 alongside a badge engineered twin, the Holden Astra (LB)—a scheme devised under the Button car plan.
 To differentiate the Pulsar, Nissan Australia applied the upmarket Japanese market Langley body details for its facelift.
 The headlamps were now fitted as quad units and narrower horizontal tail lamps distinguished the rear styling.
 Other changes included an increase in specification, minor suspension calibrations, and refreshed interior trims.
 Sedan versions had their facelift delayed until November that year, and the ET hatchback lingered on with the older styling until the demise of the N12 in 1987.
-The Australian-built Pulsar ET was also exported to New Zealand, beginning in 1985.
+The Australian-built Pulsar ET was also exported to New Zealand, beginning in 1985 - these were the first fully built up cars to be exported by Nissan Australia.